 Croydon residents can now have free bulky waste and white good collections from their property.
 In an effort to reduce fly-tipping, Croydon Council will collect a limited number of items free of charge.
 Introduced in summer 2018, three free collections can be for up to two bulky waste collections, such as beds and mattreses, and one white goods collection for items like fridges or dishwashers.
 This can be arranged online via the Croydon Council website.

 Litter is a difficult problem to solve.
 We see it everywhere, but rarely see it dropped.
 Litter attracts litter, so the cleaner we can keep the roads the less litter will be discarded.
 We are looking into ways to discourage litterers and target bad areas with warnings.
 Overflowing recycling bins and bags left out for foxes to scavenge, don’t help, so we ask residents to be thoughtful when putting out rubbish.
 Extra recycling boxes are available from the Council via the MyCroydon account.

-We have organised Litter Picks once a month, but also want volunteers who are willing to adopt an area to clear on a regular basis.
-If you want to help in a monthly pick or volunteer to keep your road litter-free, please email firstname.lastname@example.org.
+We have organised regular Litter Picks, but want volunteers who are willing to adopt an area to clear on a regular basis.
+If you want to help in an organised pick or volunteer to keep your road litter-free, please email firstname.lastname@example.org.